 Watch out for dangerous lighting hazards, exposure to chemicals or a lack of safety training.
 If you find that there are hazards on the job that you are exposed to, you can reach out to the Occupational Safety and Health Administration to ask for assistance.
 In some situations, if you’re in direct danger, you can refuse to work.
 No one should have to put their lives or the lives of others in danger due to dangerous work practices.

-If you are hurt or lose a loved one after a workplace accident, your attorney can help you move forward with a workers’ compensation claim.
+If you are hurt or lose a loved one after a workplace accident, a Charlotte work injury lawyer can help you move forward with a workers’ compensation claim.
 You have a right to seek the money you need while you focus on your family and recovery.

 Source: Nov.
 30, -0001